-This One Metric will make VCs fall in Love with your Marketplace
+One Metric To Make VCs Fall in Love with Your Marketplace

 Hacking fundraising as a marketplace business: benchmarks for a successful round

 There is a common misconception among founders according to which once a business reaches a certain magnitude (e.g. in terms of revenue) it automatically qualifies for a VC round.
 This is not only incorrect but also a dangerous milestone to target.

 Investment readiness is relative and not absolute